 - The User – This person is concerned with how a decision to purchase your product/service will impact their life.
 They ask themselves, "Will this make my job easier/harder/obsolete?"

 - The Decision Maker – This is usually the person with budget authority.

-Finally, by understanding the role each person plays in an organization, you improve your chances of earning more business at the account.
-Use the contacts you create in the meeting to spin-up opportunities in other areas of the business.
+Finally, by understanding each person's role in an organization, you improve your chances of earning more business at the account.
+Use the contacts you create in the meeting to spin up opportunities in other areas of the company.
 Build relationships with influencers and users by asking for ways you can help them immediately solve a problem.
 Can you volunteer a technical resource to answer a question?
-Can you provide a document or white paper that provides some insight?
-Can you give away a free trail of software or authorize a diagnostic of an existing tool or process?
+Can you provide a document or white paper that offers some insight?
+Can you give away a free trial of software or authorize a diagnostic of an existing tool or process?
 Look for ways to convert these people to fans of you and your business.
 These relationships may benefit you on your current opportunity or be the seed for other opportunities elsewhere in the organization.

 What are the other benefits of taking time for introductions at the start of a sales meeting?